-In this blog post I will cover the various parts you need to build your own computer.
+In this blog post, I will cover the various parts you need to build your own computer.

-The sizes vary due to motherboard size and how they will operate depending on personal preferenece.
-If your are say a gamer, I would go with the ATX Full Tower and ATX Mid-Tower because gaming computers have a tendency to use larger graphic cards to ensure proper perfomance.
+The sizes vary due to motherboard size and how they will operate depending on personal preference.
+If you are say a gamer, I would go with the ATX Full Tower and ATX Mid-Tower because gaming computers have a tendency to use larger graphic cards to ensure proper performance.

-The motherboard when fully operational it will run a basic program called bios it shows up before any operating system is installed (like windows, linux, or mac) or hitting the delete key before startup.
+The motherboard when fully operational it will run a basic program called bios it shows up before any operating system is installed (like windows, Linux, or Mac) or hitting the delete key before startup.
 It allows the user to manually change the performance of a computer.

-There are different CPU speeds to lessen load times for an office computer you just need to be around 2.0 GHz, but a gaming computer you may want something above 3.4 GHz.
-The CPU physically contains copper 240 pins on it botton and goes into the motherboard (depending on cpu brand) slot that has a lever which allows the pins to stay in place.
+There are different CPU speeds to lessen load times for an office computer you just need to be around 2.0 GHz, but for a gaming computer, you may want something above 3.4 GHz.
+The CPU physically contains copper 240 pins on its button and goes into the motherboard (depending on CPU brand) slot that has a lever that allows the pins to stay in place.

-video cards (a.k.a Graphic cards), this part allow the computer show images, play videos, and games.
-A basic video card is just the size of a credit card they fit inside a PCI slot on the motherboard, as for the more heavy duty cards for gaming require a 16 pin pci slots being as big as a desktop keyboard and have fans attached on them.
+Video cards (a.k.a Graphic cards), this part allows the computer to show images, play videos, and games.
+A basic video card is just the size of a credit card they fit inside a PCI slot on the motherboard, as for the more heavy-duty cards for gaming require a 16 pin PCI slot being as big as a desktop keyboard and have fans attached to them.
 There are two main brand names AMD and Nivida.

-The largest HDD can store around 3 Terobytes of data.
-Right now though a new type of drive which allows a faster rate of data transfer is becoming popular called a SSD or Solid State Drive, it’s the size of a deck of cards
+The largest HDD can store around 3 Terabytes of data.
+Right now though a new type of drive which allows a faster rate of data transfer is becoming popular called an SSD or Solid State Drive, it’s the size of a deck of cards

-Thats what you need in general for a computer
+That’s what you need in general for a computer